Bioflix Activity Cellular Respiration Food As Fuel

 ATP Yield from Oxidative Phosphorylation:

 The theoretical maximum yield of ATP from oxidative phosphorylation is about 34 ATP molecules per glucose molecule.
-However, the actual yield is often lower, due to factors such as the energy required to transport ATP out of the mitochondria and the use of the proton gradient for other cellular processes.
+That said, the actual yield is often lower, due to factors such as the energy required to transport ATP out of the mitochondria and the use of the proton gradient for other cellular processes.

 Anaerobic Respiration and Fermentation